onap/dcaegen2/docs/sections/architecture.rst

 The architecture of DCAE with Helm transformation is more flexible, microservice oriented and supports model based component design and deployment through DCAE-MOD.
 Also with migration to helm, DCAE microservice deployments can be handled independently, dependencies are captured under its helm charts.

-Under the Cloudify/DCAE Platform architecture, DCAE Service components relied on Consul's distributed K-V to manage and store component configuration.
-With Platform simplification under DCAE Transformation initiative for Kohn, Consul dependency has been removed across all DCAE service components.
 All Microservice configuration are currently resolved through files mounted via Configmap created part of dcae-services helm chart deployment.

 DCAE Components